Many years ago, I returned home to NYC from a trip in Ghana, West Africa and was feeling somewhat lost in the world.

 Over time, this decision has led me to speak on some of the world’s largest stages and to coach extraordinary leaders: brilliant entrepreneurs, executives at some of the world’s most recognized brands from Microsoft to Starbucks, experts creating PBS specials, New York Times best selling authors, celebrities, Hollywood film directors, professors, brain scientists, advisors and more.

-And so my Throughline is to help you express your genius and guide you with some critical tools you’ll need to get your message out into the world.
+And so my Throughline is to help you express your hidden genius and guide you with the critical tools you’ll need to get your message out into the world.

 The insights you’re keeping hidden are the ones we want to hear.